ClearComplaint

 • Save copies of everything you send and receive.

-DPD UK complaints FAQ
+DPD UK complaint FAQs

 What if DPD says my parcel was delivered but I did not receive it?